 We have forever had to learn the language of technology, be it keyboard, mouse or touchscreen.
 Voice Assistants have turned this around.
 With voice, technology has to learn to understand us, understand our language.

 Voice Assistants have become synonymous with Google Home and Amazon Echo.
-This cannot be more wrong.
-Underlying technology powering both these smart speakers are the actual voice assistants, Google Assistant and Amazon Alexa, respectively.
+This perception cannot be more incorrect.
+The underlying technology powering both these smart speakers are the actual voice assistants, Google Assistant and Amazon Alexa, respectively.

-Today voice assistants are not limited to smart speakers but are also in cars, household devices, smartphones and now in a lot of apps as well.
+Today voice assistants are not limited just to smart speakers but are also available in cars, household devices, smartphones, and several apps.

-Voice Assistants actually are a subset of Virtual Assistants or Intelligent Personal Assistant.
-These virtual assistants can take inputs in different ways:
+Voice Assistants are a subset of Virtual Assistants or Intelligent Personal Assistants.
+These virtual assistants can take inputs in many different ways:

 We will leave the chatbots and Image-based assistant to other experts.
 Let's get back to Voice assistants.